bank-vaults/bank-vaults/charts/vault-secrets-webhook/README.md

 ### Certificate options

-There are the following options for suppling the webhook with CA and TLS certificate.
+There are the following options for suppling the webhook with CA and TLS certificates.

 #### Generate (default)